Subscribe to RSS feeds Bulkowski Blog via RSS

 Getting Started in Chart Patterns is as entertaining as it is educational.
 An easy read for those new to chart patterns as well as for professionals that want additional trading tips.
 Discusses many actual trades.

-Encyclopedia of Chart Patterns, Second Edition, is the best reference book available on chart and event patterns.
-Over 1,000 pages packed with statistics for both bull and bear markets, identification guidelines, focus on failures, trading tactics, and sample trade for each pattern.
+Encyclopedia of Chart Patterns, third Edition, (2nd edition shown) is the best reference book available on chart and event patterns.
+Over 1,200 pages packed with statistics for both bull and bear markets, identification guidelines, focus on failures, trading tactics, and sample trade for most patterns.

 Trading Classic Chart Patterns is mostly a reference book that discusses a scoring system for chart patterns, but has five narrative chapters on trendlines, support and resistance, stops, and trading mistakes.